mvbasov/OMN/app/src/main/assets/md/default/BookmarkerHelp.md

 Default value is `true`.
 If this option set (true) the strings `ёжик` and `ежик` treat the same for search.
 If the option unset (false) the strings is differ.

-To run bookmark page with some option set/unset click the links below:
+Try runing bookmark page with some options set/unset, click the links below:
 * [ignoreCase unset](/bookmarks/Incoming.html?config=%7B%22ignoreCase%22%3Afalse%7D)
 * [ignoreCase set](/bookmarks/Incoming.html?config=%7B%22ignoreCase%22%3Atrue%7D)
 * [stripAccents unset](/bookmarks/Incoming.html?config=%7B%22stripAccents%22%3Afalse%7D)